 LEVITATE - Click above Gandalf's head, and he will levitate off the ground.
-Levitating, or avoidance, is expensive in terms of power points, but is the most effective defense against the Nazgul's projectile weapons.
+Levitating, or avoidance, is expensive in terms of power points, but is the most effective defence against the Nazgul's projectile weapons.

 SHIELD - Click directly on Gandalf's body, and a shimmering spell shield will form.
-The spell shield is the most effective defense against the Cold Bolt of the Nazgul.
+The spell shield is the most effective defence against the Cold Bolt of the Nazgul.

-FIREBALLS - Click with the right mouse button on or near the flying Nazgul, and a Fireball will detonate a few seconds later.
+FIREBALLS - Click with the left mouse button on or near the flying Nazgul, and a Fireball will detonate a few seconds later.
 This weapon is more powerful than a Fire Bolt, but also uses more power points.

-FIRE BOLTS - Click with the left mouse button on or behind the Nazgul, and a Fire Bolt will streak on a direct line to where you clicked.
+FIRE BOLTS - Click with be right mouse button anywhere behind the Nazgul, and a Fire Bolt will streak on a direct line to where you clicked.

 The Nazgul has many weapons in his arsenal.
+He is particularly powerful at night.